Articles in this section

 Violin Plot Customization

-To obtain the smooth edges and interior filling in the violin chart, use the pre-defined values for minimum, maximum, and median points with the provided SVG path as shown below.
+To achieve smooth edges and interior filling in the violin chart, use predefined values for minimum, maximum, and median points with the provided SVG path as demonstrated below.

 public class BoxAndWhiskerSegmentExt : BoxAndWhiskerSegment